dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Don't be afraid to give up the good to go for the great.**
+**To be the best, you must be able to handle the worst.**

-John D. Rockefeller
+Wilson Kanadi